 EcoNorth takes privacy very seriously and is committed to the robust protection of your personal data.
-This Privacy Notice explains the personal data we process, how we process it and for what purposes, and is in line with the General Data Protection Regulation (GDPR).
+This Privacy Notice explains the personal data we process, how we process it and for what purposes, and is in line with current data protection laws.
 It applies to all EcoNorth’s customers and suppliers.

 EcoNorth is a professional consultancy that provides a complete ecological service for development and infrastructure projects across the UK and Ireland.
 Services include protected species surveys, licensing and mitigation, all ecological assessments, land management, Clerk of Works and GIS mapping.

 EcoNorth is registered with Companies House (registration number 2274277).
-Our registered office is 11 Enterprise Court, Cramlington, Northumberland, NE23 1LZ.
+Our registered office is 11 Enterprise Court, Cramlington, Northumberland, NE23 1LZ, UK.

 EcoNorth is registered with the Information Commissioner’s Office (ICO) as a Data Controller.
 Our registration number is ZA481793.